 - I John 5:1, “… whoever loves the Father loves the child born of Him.”

 In many of Paul’s letters he begins with a statement about how he thanks God for the salvation of his readers.
-And then he gives a couple statements about why he’s confident that they are saved.
+Then he gives a couple statements about why he’s confident they are saved.
 And more often than not he mentions how he remembers or has heard about their love for one another or their love for all the saints (Ephesians 1:15; Colossians 1:4; I Thessalonians 1:3, II Thessalonians 1:3; Philippians 1:5).
 To Paul, sincere love for the brethren was a telltale sign that one was on the path of obedience and in the family of God.
 To be a Christian is to be a follower, imitator of Jesus, and Jesus laid down His life for the church.
-Following Jesus is laying down your life bit by bit, a bit of time here and bit of money there, some effort and energy here and there, to help them walk this path to eternal life.
+Following Jesus is laying down your life bit by bit, a bit of time here, a bit of money there, some effort and energy here and there, to help them walk this path to eternal life.

 Have you obeyed the gospel?
 Are you obeying the gospel?
 Are these two things true of you?
 Have you been cleaned up morally and ethically?
 And do you have a sincere love for the brethren?
 I think most of you have.
 You’re living rather clean lives.
 And multiple visitors have told me, to my great delight, when it’s just before or after our worship and study time, when we’re just visiting, “It’s noisy in here and happy and vibrant.
 It’s like people really like each other here.”
 There’s philadephia here.
 Many of us have sincere love for one another.
 Well, now what?
-Peter says here’s a primary thing you should do now: If in obedience to the truth, you have purified your souls into a sincere love of the brethren, now do this…
+Peter says here’s a primary thing you should do now.
+If in obedience to the truth, you have purified your souls into a sincere love of the brethren, now do this:

 “Fervently love one another from the heart”.